 Positive and Negative Aspects of a Career as a Judge

-Judge is a very reputed position in the Indian judiciary.
-But, everything present on this planet has both negative and positive aspects.
+Judges are very reputed in the Indian judiciary system.
+But everything present on this planet has both negative and positive aspects.

 The pros and cons of being a judge are listed below that can help you identify whether this career option suits you or not: